Activity Stream User Experience

 Filtering the Activity Stream

-Users have the ability to filter the activity stream to help them find posts quickly.
+Users have the ability to filter the activity stream to help them organize posts and find posts quickly.
 Available activity stream filters are located to the right of the stream.
 The Activity Stream Filter Widget is used to filter by subscription type, by priority, or by both filter categories.
+Users can create folders to organize filters.
 Click here for details on ActivityStreamFilterWidget.

-- To filter for a specific type of subscription and/or for a specific subscription priority, click on any of the available filters in the cards.
+- To filter for a specific type of subscription and/or for a specific subscription priority, click on any of the available activity stream filters or activity stream priority.

 - The Active filter will have a check mark icon next to it.

-- To remove the filter(s) and have the stream populate all items, click ‘Clear Filter’.
+- To remove the filter(s) and have the stream populate all items, click to clear all filters.

 Activity Stream Notifications